akhilgupta01/gcp-learning/cloud-infra/Readme.md

 You can now click on the `RUN` link to manually trigger this cloud run build.

 ## 3) Additional permissions required per use case
 You will notice that the terraform module contains several .tf files.
-For e.g. [network.tf](./project1/terraform/network.tf) to create a new network, and [pubsub.tf](./project1/terraform/pubsub.tf) to setup a new pubsub topic.

 Each of these terraform configuration files requires to enable a specific GCP service and also a specific permission to be granted to the `admin-sa` account to build the instance of that service.